 The other great thing about collecting high-quality, independent activities is that they are versatile.
 If you’re lucky enough not to need them during the winter, you can use them for sub plans, enrichment, or summer packets.

 Thanks again to Rachel at Minds in Bloom for giving me this opportunity to guest post.
 Hopefully, it has given you ideas about how to reclaim bad weather days.

 -Danielle @ Nouvelle

 Danielle has taught in Oregon, North Carolina, France, and Germany.
 She is a military spouse, an avid reader, a cook, a sometimes-runner, and an armchair psychologist.
 She lives in Puerto Rico with her wife and their adorable cat, Crookshanks.
-You can visit her blog, TeachNouvelle and her TeachersPayTeachers store.
-If your life needs more pictures of cats and books, follow her on Instagram.
+You can visit her blog, TeachNouvelle, and her TeachersPayTeachers store.
+If your life needs more pictures of cats and books, then follow her on Instagram.